Who is a good candidate for liposuction?

 Mr Morritt regularly performs liposuction at the Claremont and the Thornbury Private Hospitals in Sheffield.
 Liposuction which is a surgical procedure that is used to remove areas of unwanted fatty deposits.
 It works best when the unwanted fat is localised in specific areas and should not be thought of as a method for losing weight but rather of body reshaping.
 Patients often have a genetic tendency to store excess fat in certain body areas and may recognise similarities between their own body shapes and those of their parents.
 The most commonly affected areas are the abdomen, hips, thighs, neck and chin.
 Many patients will have noticed that these localised fat deposits frustratingly do not tend to respond much to exercising or dieting.

 The best results from liposuction are seen in people who are at or near to their ideal weight and have good quality stretchy skin as it is able to shrink down and become tight around the new body contours.
-Patients with skin that has many stretch marks can be left with wrinkly skin as the skin itself has lost its elasticity and can’t shrink down fully to grip the underlying tissue tightly.
+Patients with skin that has many stretch marks can be left with wrinkly skin after liposuction as the skin itself has lost its elasticity and can’t shrink down fully to grip the underlying tissue tightly.
 Patients who have significant amounts of excess baggy skin are not good candidates for liposuction alone as they would be left with saggy folds of skin and the best treatment for this is surgical excision.

 Liposuction – procedure

 Liposuction is performed under General anaesthetic as either a day case or overnight stay procedure.
 Sometimes it is possible for small areas to perform liposuction under local anaesthetic.
 On the day of surgery Mr Morritt will mark the areas of the body requiring treatment.